-Bad news.
-Unfortunately while tuning the violin I snapped the e string.
-Can you fix it?
-Or does it go back to the violin shop?
+“OH NO!
+I snapped my violin string?
+Can I fix it?
+Or does it have go back to the violin shop?”

-This video shows you how to replace a snapped violin string, or a string that has simply worn out.
+The video below shows you how to replace a snapped violin string, or a string that has simply worn out.

 2. Before installing new strings, lubricate the 2 contact points at the bridge and nut of the violin with a small amount of pencil lead.